jolicode/elastically/README.md

 An instance of `MappingProviderInterface`.

-If this option is not defined, the factory will fallback to `YamlProvider` and will use `Factory::CONFIG_MAPPINGS_DIRECTORY` option.
+If this option is not defined, the factory will fall back to `YamlProvider` and will use `Factory::CONFIG_MAPPINGS_DIRECTORY` option.

 There are two providers available in Elastically: `YamlProvider` and `PhpProvider`.

 ### `Factory::CONFIG_SERIALIZER` (optional)

-A `SerializerInterface` compatible object that will by used on indexation.
+A `SerializerInterface` compatible object that will be used on indexation.

 _Default to Symfony Serializer with Object Normalizer._

 A faster alternative is to use Jane to generate plain PHP Normalizer, see below.
-Also we recommend [customization to handle things like Date](https://symfony.com/doc/current/components/serializer.html#normalizers).
+Also, we recommend [customization to handle things like Date](https://symfony.com/doc/current/components/serializer.html#normalizers).

 ### `Factory::CONFIG_DENORMALIZER` (optional)

-A `DenormalizerInterface` compatible object that will by used on search results to build your objects back.
+A `DenormalizerInterface` compatible object that will be used on search results to build your objects back.

-If this option is not defined, the factory will fallback to `Factory::CONFIG_SERIALIZER` option.
+If this option is not defined, the factory will fall back to `Factory::CONFIG_SERIALIZER` option.

 ### `Factory::CONFIG_SERIALIZER_CONTEXT_BUILDER` (optional)